BigJk/snd/README.md

 The headless version of Sales & Dungeons (using LibUSB) is also available via a docker container:
 1. ``docker pull ghcr.io/bigjk/snd:master`` ([container](https://github.com/BigJk/snd/pkgs/container/snd))
-2. ``docker run --expose 7123:7123 --device=/dev/bus/usb -v /some/place/to/persist:/app/userdata ghcr.io/bigjk/snd:master`` (change ``/some/place/to/persist`` to a folder where the user data should be persisted to)
+2. ``docker run -p 7123:7123 --device=/dev/bus/usb --group-add uucp -v /some/place/to/persist:/app/userdata ghcr.io/bigjk/snd:master``
+    1. change ``/some/place/to/persist`` to a folder where the user data should be persisted to
+    2. replace `/dev/bus/usb` with the device of your usb/serial printer
+    3. replace `uucp` with a group (or gid) allowed to read the device file (use `$(stat -c "%g" /dev/bus/usb)` to get the right group)
-3. Open ``http://127.0.0.1:7123`` in your favorite browser
+4. Open ``http://127.0.0.1:7123`` in your favorite browser

 <details><summary>Docker Compose Example</summary>